-I have recently completed a DPhil within the department.
+I completed my DPhil with NDS.
 My research aims to optimise the human islet extraction process by defining the structure and composition of the islet extracellular matrix (ECM).
 The ECM that surrounds the islet must be effectively digested by enzymes to facilitate the liberation of free islets from the pancreas for transplantation.
 Specifically, I am interested in how this digestion process is influenced by donor age, given that isolating islets from younger donors pancreases remains an extreme technical challenge.